-A review of incidents revealed that employees regularly engaged
+A review of incidents revealed that employees regularly engaged in tactics

 "Bob" systematically targeted subjects in complete disregard

 of stated company policies, and based on race.
-As we saw in Case
+As we saw in Case One,

-concerning the behavior of an employee.
+the behavior of an employee.

-Proper background search and evaluation might have also revealed
+Proper background search and evaluation might have also revealed that

-that the employee in question should not have been given the responsibilities
+the employee in question should not have been given the responsibilities

 or duties of loss prevention.

-The public at large often complain about the size of jury awards,
+The public at large often complain about the size of jury awards, frequently

 As recent events have shown, corporate responsibility must resonate